pyta-uoft/pyta/docs/cfg/index.md

 The command-line interface accepts the following options:

 - `--auto-open`: Automatically open the generated graph in your default SVG viewer
-- `--visitor-options`: A JSON string containing configuration options for graph generation.
+- `--visitor-options`: Comma-separated key=value pairs for configuration options.
 This accepts the same options as the `visitor_options` parameter in the programmatic API:
-  - `"separate-condition-blocks"`: Separate if conditions into their own blocks
+  - `separate-condition-blocks`: Separate if conditions into their own blocks (true/false)
-  - `"functions"`: List of specific functions/methods to generate CFGs for
+  - `functions`: List of specific functions/methods to generate CFGs for

 ### Examples